-We are offering shares of our common stock in this offering.
+We are offering 4,250,000 shares of our common stock in this offering.
 Our common stock is listed on The Nasdaq Global Market under the symbol "CCCC."
-The last reported sale price of our common stock on The Nasdaq Global Select Market on , 2021 was \$ per share.
-The actual public offering price will be determined through negotiation between us and the underwriters for the offering, and the recent market price used throughout the prospectus may not be indicative of the actual public offering price.
+The last reported sale price of our common stock on The Nasdaq Global Select Market on June 11, 2021 was \$42.18 per share.